Community education officer

 Working hours

 Working hours are typically around 37 to 40 hours per week.
-Hours are often flexible, but you may need to work evenings and/or weekends.
+Flexible working may be offered and you could also be expected to work evenings and/or weekends to reach local communities.

 There are good opportunities for part-time work and career breaks may be available.